TomBearpark/TomBearpark_old.github.io/cv.md

-I am good at cooking and cleaning.
+I like making pizza and doing the washing up.